sdoboli/Lab8_CSC16_S21/README.md

   - Check that you have the new assignment folder in /vagrant.
 Type:`ls -al`
   - Change directory to the new assignment folder.
 Type: `cd assignment_folder_name`
   - Check the files in the assignment foder.
 Type: `ls`
+  - You will have to cd into one of the folders: Pointers or Money_Account for each of the problems below.
+Each folder has its own makefile.
 **Congratulations!
 You are now ready to start your assignment.**